teamshares/shoelace/docs/pages/components/select.md

   - Size `small`
   - Booleans `filled`, `pill`
 guidelines: |
-  ### When to use a select
+  **When to use a select**
-  - Use a select when you need to present the user with more options than would be reasonable to include in a radio group, which generally should have no more than 5-7 options
+  - Use a select when you need to present the user with more options than would be reasonable to include in a radio group, which generally should have no more than 5 to 7 options
   - If there are fewer than 3 options to present, consider whether a radio group would create a better experience for the user

-  ### Placeholder text and default selections
+  **Placeholder text and default selections**
-  - Don't use placeholder text in a select, even for the purpose of creating an "empty" default option for single-choice selects
+  - Don't use placeholder text in a select, even to create a default non-selectable option that serves as a hint (e.g. "Select an option")
-  - Instead of a placeholder default, always include an empty (no value) option to serve as the default "empty" option
+  - If you need to allow the user to clear their selection, include an empty (no value) option to serve as the default "empty" option
+  - Whenever possible, set a default selection that makes sense for the user and the context

-  ### Using the multi-select option
+  **Using the multi-select option**
   - Use the multi-select option sparingly.
 Selects that allow the user to choose multiple options are not as common, and users often don't realize that they can choose more than one option.
   - Consider whether a checkbox group would create a more straightforward experience for the user
   - If you are opting to use the multi-select option, be sure to include a clear button using the `clearable` attribute, so that users can easily clear their selections

-  ### Labels, Help Text, Placeholder, etc.
+  **Labels, Help Text, Placeholder, etc.**
-  - For additional guidelines on select **labels**, **help text**, **label tooltip**, **context note**, and **placeholder text**, refer to the [Input component usage guidelines](/components/input/#labels)
+  - For additional guidelines on select **labels**, **help text**, **label tooltip**, **context note**, and **placeholder text**, refer to the [Input component usage guidelines](/components/input/#usage-guidelines)
 ---

 ## Examples